-One of the questions we frequently hear people ask is: “What is the best time to visit Ireland?”
+One of the questions many clients ask is: “What is the best time to visit Ireland?”
 The simple answer is that it is always a great time to visit Ireland!
-Yet, most people are looking for something more specific so we put together a bit more detail to help you out.
+Yet, most people are looking for something more specific so here is a bit more detail to help you out.

 What is the weather in Ireland?